HathorNetwork/rfcs/text/0033-private-network-guide.md

 # Summary

-This guide will show you how to run a local private Hathor network, with its own full-nodes, miner, wallets and explorer.
+This guide will show you how to run a local private Hathor network with its own full nodes, miner, wallets, and explorer.
+Note that a private network will be completely separated from Hathor's mainnet and testnet.

 By the end of the guide you will have a fully working private network with the following setup:

-- 4 hathor-core full-nodes connected with each other, each dedicated to a different purpose
+- Four hathor-core full nodes connected with each other
-- A cpu-miner mining blocks in the network
+- One cpu-miner mining blocks in the network
-- A tx-mining-service to be used by Wallets to mine transactions
+- One tx-mining-service to be used by Wallets to mine transactions
-- 2 instances of hathor-wallet-headless configured with 2 different wallets
+- Two instances of hathor-wallet-headless configured with different wallets

+# Motivation

+Creating a private network might be useful for different reasons.
+Here are a few examples:

+- Run performance tests.
+- Run tests for new features in the full node.
+- Run a use case over a private network.

-# Running the full-nodes
+# Requirements

+This guide can be executed either in a personal notebook or in a dedicated infrastructure.
+The amount of CPU, RAM, and Storage depend on what it will be used for and for how long.

+For full nodes, we recommend a minimum of 4 CPUs, 8 GB of RAM, and 4 GB of storage.
+Full nodes are usually I/O bounded but they might become CPU bounded during a performance test.

+For wallets, we recommend a minimum of 2 CPUs, 2 GB of RAM, and 100 MB of storage.
+Wallets are usually memory bounded.

+For miners, we recommend a minimum of 2 CPUs and 1 GB of RAM, and 100 MB of storage.
+CPU miners are usually CPU bounded.

+For the explorer, you just need a web server to serve a bunch of static files.

+# Creating a new network

+The following steps must be executed to create a new network:

+1. Generate the configuration of the new network.
+2. Launch the full nodes and build the new p2p network.
+3. Launch the tx-mining-service to be able to send transactions.
+4. Launch the miner connected to the tx-mining-service.
+4. Run the explorer to easily see what is going on in your private network.
+5. Run your wallet to access the pre-mined tokens.

+After all these steps are done, you can spawn as many wallets as you want.

+Let's go through each of these steps.

+## Generate the configuration of the new network

 The first step when creating a new network is to create its genesis output script, and its three initial `txs`: 1 block that will include the genesis output script and 2 empty transactions.
 To learn more about blocks and transactions, check [this RFC](./0015-anatomy-of-tx.md).